vincentjzy/OpenCorr/README.md

 >2022.06.23, Release DVC module, which includes 3D FFTCC and 3D ICGN algorithms.
 The related modules are expanded accordingly.
 >
 >2022.10.13, Fix the VRAM leak issue of GPU accelerated ICGN module.
+>
+>2022.10.21, Fix the conflict of calling NearestNeighbor instance by multiple threads in modules FeatureAffine and Strain.

 # Instructions